Sharp Bounds on Eigenvalues via Spectral Embedding Based on Signless Laplacians: Introduction

 \subsection{Structure of this Article}

 We review notation for graphs and introduce spectral embedding based on the signless Laplacian in \Cref{ssec_notation,ssec_se}.
 Some preliminaries are included in \Cref{ssec_prel}.
 Return probabilities of simple random walk on regular graphs are considered in \Cref{sec_reg}.
-A bound on return probabilities involving the relaxation time is presented in \Cref{sec_Oli}.
 Return probability bounds based on volume growth conditions are discussed in \Cref{sec_vol}.
 The case of transitive graphs is treated in \Cref{sec_trans}.
 We also consider average return probabilities for finite graphs in \Cref{sec_avg}.
 In \Cref{sec_mix}, we bound the uniform mixing time.
 Bipartite graphs are discussed in \Cref{sec_bip}.
 The tool of spectral embedding is exploited to study eigenvalues of graph adjacency matrices in \Cref{sec_comb}.
+The appendices contain some calculations and auxiliary results.